 Many factors need to be considered before building a home on another world.
 The L-DEPP (Lunar Dust Environment and Plasma Package) study designed an instrument that could investigate the dusty surface environment of the Moon for better planning of future missions.
 The Moon has a very weak magnetic field, meaning it is constantly bombarded with solar radiation, micrometeorites and energetic plasma particles which charge up the surface and mobilise dust.
 The L-DEPP instrument would investigate the lunar dust, plasma, electric field, magnetic field and radio emissions using several different sensors that each have a specific role.

 The Moon can reach extreme temperatures – down to -183°C at night!
 Finding a way to keep potential explorers protected from heat and cold is a huge challenge.
-Two Discovery studies investigated how to create heat on the Moon, with one concept involving an intricate energy-channelling system of reflectors and one also bringing in processed lunar soil, a heat engine and heat pipes.
+One Discovery study looked into creating an intricate energy-channelling system of reflectors to provide heat on the Moon, and one explored how lunar regolith could be used to store heat and provide electricity for astronauts, rovers and landers.

 A robotic helping-hand